fantasycalendar/FoundryVTT-Tagger/README.md

 `Tagger.getByTag(string|array, options={})`

 ```
-@param 	{string|array}	inTags	 An array of tags or a string of tags (separated by commas) that will be searched for
+@param 	{string|array}	inTags	 An array of tags or a string of tags (separated by commas)
+                                 that will be searched for

 @param 	{object} 	options	 An optional object that can contain any of the following:
-                                    - matchAll {boolean}         - whether the object must contain all of the provided tags
+                                    - matchAll {boolean}         - whether the object must contain all of
+                                                                   the provided tags
-                                    - caseInsensitive {boolean}	 - whether the search is case insensitive (capitals vs lowercase is not considered)
+                                    - caseInsensitive {boolean}	 - whether the search is case insensitive
                                     - objects {array} 	         - an array of objects to test
                                     - ignore {array}	         - an array of objects to ignore
                                     - sceneId {string}	         - a string ID for the scene to search in

-@returns {Promise} 		A promise that will resolve when all objects have been found, returning an array of objects
+@returns {Promise}      A promise that will resolve when all objects have been found, returning an array
 ```

 Examples: